sas-austin-development/SAS-Log-Collector-V2/README.md

 ## Acknowledgments

-* Mario Perica - *Thanks for help setting up the mail server!*
+* Mario Perica - *Thanks for the help setting up the mail server!*
 * Andy Foreman - *Thank you for the help with hosting!*
 * Greg Alredge - *Thank you for all the suggestions and help!*